 Students must petition the college for such a refund to be granted.
 Petitions must include appropriate documentation.
+Petitions must be received by July 1st.
 In all cases except college error, students will receive a "W" on their transcript.

 Subpart C. Waivers